TEMPORARY DISASTER-RELATED EXEMPTIONS

 To apply for a temporary disaster-related exemption, property owners should complete the application form and return it to the Travis Central Appraisal District.
 Forms can be returned by mail (P.O.
 Box 149012, Austin, TX 78714-9012) or dropped off in-person at our office at 850 East Anderson Lane.
 Applications can also be submitted directly online.

-The deadline to apply for a temporary exemption related to the 2023 ice storm is May 22, 2023.
+The deadline to apply for a temporary exemption related to Hurricane Beryl is October 13, 2024.

 Prefer to file by mail or office drop box?
 Click here to download the application form.